-To search for policies within the United States/Canada only, please visit the Growing Food Connections policy database.
-For additional food systems resources for city and regional governments, please visit the ICLEI-RUAF CITYFOOD Network.
+To search for policies within the United States/Canada, please visit the Growing Food Connections policy database.
+For additional global food systems resources for city and regional governments, please visit the ICLEI-RUAF CITYFOOD Network.

-For technical assistance or questions regarding database design or process, please email the Food Lab at email@example.com.
-Users may also contact RUAF with policy-specific inquiries or for other resources related to international city and regional food systems at firstname.lastname@example.org.
+We recommend using the database in Chrome.
+For technical assistance or questions regarding database, contact the Food Lab at firstname.lastname@example.org.
+Users may also contact RUAF with policy-specific inquiries or for other resources related to international city and regional food systems at email@example.com.

 Population sizes are drawn from the most recent census reports in the United Nation’s Demographic Yearbook 2015: Population of capital cities and cities of 100,000 or more inhabitants.